Wayne L. Winston: Education

 Winston has a master's degree in mathematics from the Massachusetts Institute of Technology (1971) and a PhD in Operations Research from Yale University (1975).
 In 1986 he created the computer game Hoops with Jeff Sagarin.

 Career

 Winston has worked for Microsoft Corporation, Cisco Systems, 3M Company, Deloitte, the Dallas Mavericks, the US Department of Defense and the US Army.
 He is a Professor Emeritus of Decision and Information Systems at the Kelley School and a visiting professor at the University of Houston.

-Winston's books include Marketing Analytics: Data-Driven Techniques with Microsoft Excel, Business Analytics: Data Analysis & Decision Making with S. Christian Albright, and Microsoft Excel 2016 Data Analysis and Business Modeling, Fifth Edition IHis papers include "Optimal Price Skimming by a Monopolist Facing Rational Consumers" published on Management Science, and "Optimality of the shortest line discipline" published by Cambridge University Press.
+Winston's books include Marketing Analytics: Data-Driven Techniques with Microsoft Excel, Business Analytics: Data Analysis & Decision Making with S. Christian Albright, and Microsoft Excel 2016 Data Analysis and Business Modeling, Fifth Edition.
+His papers include "Optimal Price Skimming by a Monopolist Facing Rational Consumers" published on Management Science, and "Optimality of the shortest line discipline" published by Cambridge University Press.
 He also created the computer game Hoops with Jeff Sagarin.